• Skip to primary navigation

 Cluster Stitch

-The cluster stitch is based on simple double crochet, which makes it one of the easiest blanket stitches around.
-It works up into a pretty, bobbly texture that will make any blanket a little more cozy.
+The cluster stitch is based on simple double crochet, which makes it one of the easiest stitches around.
+It works up into a pretty, bobbly texture that adds to the cozy factor.

 Get the Pattern